This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 As a result, we are unable to classify Exuviance as being truly cruelty-free or animal-tested.
 Therefore, Exuviance is listed as Grey Area – Brands with Unclear Policies.

-In addition, Exuviance is owned by Johnson & Johnson, a parent company that is also not cruelty-free.
+In addition, Exuviance is owned by Kenvue (a spin-off of Johnson & Johnson) and a parent company that is also not cruelty-free.

 Exuviance’s Animal Testing Policy